 - Yearly fees

 - Take into consideration the rent you will earn, as well as a possible rise in property value

-- You cannot determine by how much property values will climb, but you can look at historical data and compare that with stocks and bonds and other property.
+- You cannot determine by how much property values will climb, but you can look at historical data and compare that with stocks and bonds and other properties.
 If you have had your property for a while, you can calculate these!

-- Call a few estate agents to get a better idea about market related rent
+- Call a few estate agents to get a better idea about market-related rent

 - Calculate how much you need to pay out of your own pocket (your shortfall or deposit)

 - Compare this with other properties and other options that you know well

 - Speak to a tax consultant about the most effective way to pay fewer taxes